 Class codes IE1, IE2, IE3 and IE4 have been introduced.
 This system is similar to the IP, IM and IC codes uses for many years in the electrical machinery industry.
-IE stands for ‚International Energy Efficiency Class‘ and is expected to be widely accepted.
+IE stands for ‚International Energy Efficiency Class‘ and is widely accepted.

 Comparison of efficiency classes

 The increase in energy efficiency class is primarily achieved with asynchronous technology by using more active materials.
 With each increase in efficiency, the motor frame length changes and, if necessary, the motor frame size also changes.
 To avoid motor size jumps, various optimization options are available, such as increasing the slot fillings by means of adapted windings, use of higher-quality electrical laminations and, if necessary, copper as cage rotor material.

 The diagram shows the power-dependent efficiency curves of IE2 to IE4 motors from the scope of Regulation (EU) 2019/1781.